Outage Performance of Uplink Rate Splitting Multiple Access with Randomly Deployed Users: Introduction

-Motivated by these, this paper aims at analyzing the outage performance of uplink RSMA systems with randomly deployed users.
-In addition, joint effects of both user scheduling schemes and dynamic power allocation strategies are taken into consideration.
-Furthermore, different from \cite{2021_Demarchou_ISWCS_MISO,2020_Demarchou_ICC_Spatial randomness,2022_Demarchou_TCOM_RS_Caching,2020_Lu_TVT}, in which the users are distributed in either the central disc or outer annulus areas, in this paper, all the users are assumed to be randomly distributed in the disc coverage area of the BS.
-It should be noted that the performance analysis in this scenario is more complicated, since multi-user scheduling is considered and the scheduled users' channel gains become dependent.
-The main contributions of this paper are outlined as follows.
+{To fill the above research gap, this paper aims at analyzing the outage performance of uplink RSMA transmission with multiple randomly deployed users.
+We take into consideration the joint effects of opportunistic user scheduling schemes and dynamic power allocation strategies, as the performance of RSMA is related to the two aspects.
+Different from most existing work, such as \cite{2021_Demarchou_ISWCS_MISO,2020_Demarchou_ICC_Spatial_randomness,2022_Demarchou_TCOM_RS_Caching,2020_Lu_TVT,2016_Liu_cooperative_SWIPT_NOMA,2023_Chen_JSAC_RSMA-MEC}, in which users are deployed in distinct distributions, all users in this paper are assumed to be randomly deployed in the uniform area to enhance the performance.
+It should be noted that the performance analysis in this scenario is much more complicated, as multi-user scheduling is considered and the scheduled users' channel gains become dependent.} The main contributions of this paper are outlined as follows.

 $\bullet$ We investigate the performance of uplink RSMA transmission taking into account the effect of random user locations.
 To effectively utilize the multi-user diversity and achieve the optimal performance, greedy user scheduling (GUS) scheme is employed to select the best users for transmitting.
 Moreover, in order to address the scheduling fairness issue of the GUS scheme, we invoke cumulative distribution function (CDF) based user scheduling (CUS) to provide fair access opportunities for all users.
 In addition, based on the stochastic geometry and probability theory, we derive the joint CDF expression of the scheduled users' channel gains for the CUS scheme.